 - Analytics/performance cookies: Used to understand website and Service usage (for example, measuring clicks, page interactions, and feature usage) and to improve performance and user experience.
 We may use analytics providers and similar measurement tools over time.

 Where required by law, we will request consent before placing non-essential cookies and provide a way to manage preferences.
+For users in the EEA and UK, we will not place non-essential analytics cookies or similar storage or access technologies without your prior consent, which you may grant or withdraw at any time through our cookie preference controls.
 You can also control cookies through your browser settings.
 Some features may not function properly without essential cookies.

 13. Security